VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 .. image:: files/multiplatform_ssl.png

 Suppose there are two VMs (VOLTTRON1 and VOLTTRON2) running single instances of RabbitMQ, and VOLTTRON1 and VOLTTRON2 want to talk to each other via either the federation or shovel plugins.
-In order for VOLTTRON1 to talk to VOLTTRON2, VOLTTRON1's root certificate must be appended to VOLTTRON's trusted CA certificate, so that when VOLTTRON1 presents it's root certificate during connection, VOLTTRON2's RabbitMQ server can trust the connection.
-VOLTTRON2's root CA must be appended to VOLTTRON1's root CA and it must in turn present its root certificate during connection, so that VOLTTRON1 will know it is safe to talk to VOLTTRON2.
+For VOLTTRON1 to talk to VOLTTRON2, VOLTTRON1's root certificate must be appended to VOLTTRON2's trusted CA certificate.
+Thus when VOLTTRON1 presents its root certificate to VOLTTRON2 during connection, VOLTTRON2's RabbitMQ server can trust the connection.
+VOLTTRON2's root CA must be appended to VOLTTRON1's root certificate and it must in turn present its root certificate during connection, so that VOLTTRON1 will know it is safe to talk to VOLTTRON2.

-Agents trying to connect to remote instance directly need to have a public certificate signed by the remote instance for authenticated SSL based connection.
-To facilitate this process, the VOLTTRON platform exposes a web based server API for requesting, listing, approving and denying certificate requests.
+Agents trying to connect to a remote instance directly need to have a public certificate signed by the remote instance for authenticated SSL-based connection.
+To facilitate this process, the VOLTTRON platform exposes a web-based server API for requesting, listing, approving and denying certificate requests.
 For more detailed description, refer to :ref:`Agent communication to Remote RabbitMQ instance <Agent-Communication-to-Remote-RabbitMQ>`